Morning Practices for Achieving Success

 Before building something new, it helps to look honestly at what is already happening.

-Spending the first thirty minutes on your phone?
+• Spending the first 30 minutes on your phone?

 Incorporate Successful Practices

 Start with one or two habits rather than trying to build a full routine from scratch.
-Pick the practices from this list that address your most pressing friction points or support your most important goals, and do those consistently for a few weeks before adding anything else.
+Pick the practices that address your most pressing friction points, and do those consistently for a few weeks before adding anything else.
 Movement, planning, and some form of mindfulness cover a lot of ground and do not require much time if you are working with a tight morning.

 Stay Flexible and Adapt